ahaaster/date-converter/README.md

 # date-converter
-A handy date parser and converter that handles timestamps, strings and datetime.date
+A handy date parser and converter that handles timestamps, strings, and datetime.date